pararaum/c64playground/compression/XipZ/README.md

 ## qadz ##

 It seems that using xipz on a data compressed with qadz still shaves some bytes of.
-For now you have to adjust the jump address by hand!
+Remember to set the jump address to 2061 (0x80d) so the the previous decompression stub is called.

 # Links #